Diabetes usually means a big “NO” to sugar intake. But how far is this true?

 A similar study was done in 2002 to determine the glycemic indices of three commercially available varieties of dates.
 It concluded that even though there were significant differences in the glycemic indices of different types of dates, the fact remained that consuming any of those varieties was beneficial in the glycemic and lipid control in diabetics (5).

-So, can sugar patients eat dates?
+So, can patients with diabetes eat dates?
 Let’s find out.

 3. Can Diabetics Eat Dates?